govuk-one-login/ipv-cri-ts-common/scripts/new-package-template/template-README.md

 Write a summary of what the package does here.

+> [!WARNING]
+>
+> This package is in a pre-release state and its interface may change without warning.
+Once it's ready for release, this
+> block should be removed and a `feat!` commit message used to create a major version bump.

 Further information and source code can be found in the [GitHub repository]($REPO_URL/blob/main/packages/$NAME).

 ## Usage